0xPARC/0xparc-intro-book/easy/src/intro.typ

 Imagine you have some private text that you want to translate into another language.
-While many services today will do this, even for free, we can also imagine that you care about security a lot and you really don't want the translating service to know anything about your text at all (e.g. selling the text to someone else, adding your text to large language models that can then be reverse-engineered to find your private information, blackmailing you...).
+While many services today will do this, even for free, we can also imagine that you care about security a lot and you really don't want the translating service to know anything about your text at all.

 In _fully homomorphic encryption (FHE)_, one person encrypts some data $x$, and then a second person can perform arbitrary operations on the encrypted data